trevormcglaflin/Mock-Real-Estate-Website/README.md

 As mentioned before, this is a PHP application.
 In order to communicate with my database, I used pdo objects and used prepared SQL statements to insert form data.
 I also used pdo reading objects to query information needed for each page.
 If you navigate to the pages with the word "form" in them you will see how I sanitize and write the information into the database.
 Also, if you go to browseHouses or displayHouses you can see examples of some of the SQL join statements that I put together.
+Navigate to the admin folder to look through the files related to the admin pages.
+This is where the forms are to add a new realtor to the database or to add a new house for instance.